Monitor ZDM Proxy

 • Origin: Latency, as measured by ZDM Proxy, up to the point that it received a response from the origin connection.

-• Throughput: same as node level latency metrics, reads and writes are mixed together.
+• Throughput: Same as the node-level latency metrics.
+Reads and writes are combined.

 • error=client_timeout